elfsternberg/couchapp-requirejs-onepageapp/README.md

 Copyright (c) 2012 Ken Elf Mathieu Sternberg
 Licensed under the MIT license.

-The libraries packaged with this demostration are copyright their respective owners.
+The libraries packaged with this demonstration are copyright their respective owners.